Contents

-What are the odds of having green eyes
+- 7 What are the advantages and disadvantages of having green eyes?

 What are the odds of having green eyes?
 Green eyes have long captivated human imagination, often being associated with mystery and allure.
 However, what precisely causes this striking eye color?